wanlimeng/cool-stuff/README.md

 ## Makefile help

-To get some information about the Makefile, from the project folder you can run
+To get some helpful information about the Makefile, from the project folder you can run

 ``` bash
 make help